If you have seasonal or food allergies — and even if you don’t — it’s a fair question to ask: Is it possible to have a CBD allergy?

 While there isn’t a direct correlation between CBD and allergies, research has linked some allergy symptoms to the cannabis plant, which is where CBD oil comes from.

-It’s always wise to exercise caution whenever adding a new component to your wellness routine, but we can help you work through allergy concerns related to CBD oil in this guide.
+It’s always wise to exercise caution and know the CBD side effects whenever adding a new component to your wellness routine, but we can help you work through allergy concerns related to CBD oil in this guide.

 We will cover: